|

 - Explain to the applicant/recipient that if they do not have the required credits, any CalFresh benefits issued to which they were not eligible will be declared an overissuance and must be repaid.

-- For ALL OTHER CASES, wait until the “QC History” summary is received, and then take action as per the following chart.
+- For all other cases, wait until the IEVS Applicant report is received, and then take action.

 Note: If the household asserts that members have 40 quarters of work history, but the SSA cannot confirm the information and is conducting an investigation to determine if additional quarters can be credited, the county must certify the household pending the results of the investigation for up to six months from the date of the original determination of insufficient quarters.
 A sworn statement, a legally enforceable contract, is considered sufficient temporary verification as long it is completed in front of a U.S. Notary Public or a USCIS or Consular Officer.